What Are Peak Moments in eCommerce?

 If you’ve mapped out typical customer journeys, are there specific points where losing the customer is higher than usual?
-Look for correlations between service interactions and abandoned baskets; look at returns due to a poor after-sales experience.
-Or dive into your former marketing campaigns and search for opportunities to create even better one-to-one personalised campaigns.
+(Hint: there are.)
+Look for correlations between service interactions and abandoned baskets; look at returns due to a poor aftersales experience.
+Or dive into your former marketing campaigns and search for opportunities to create even better one-to-one personalized campaigns.
 Maybe you'll discover that newsletter engagement is way higher via WhatsApp than traditional email.
-Map out the customer journey, combine it with your data, and improve where needed.
+Map out the customer journey, combine it with data you have, and improve where needed.

 5. Persistent and Repeated Issues

 If one customer calls twice about the same problem, that’s a red flag.
-So if many customers are contacting you about the type of problem simultaneously, you need to start digging.
+So if many customers are getting in touch with you about the type of problem at the same time, you need to start digging.
 Search these down and look for the root causes.
-Why does the same question arise?
-And how can you tackle this with your customer service and marketing team or optimise your webshop?
-Ensure you don't slow your service team to a crawl in peak season because you are unaware of the most common questions or repeated conversations.
+Why do the same question arise?
+And how can you tackle this with your customer service and marketing team or optimize your webshop?
+Make sure you don't slow your service team to a crawl in peak season because you are not aware of the most common questions or repeated conversations.

 6. Marketing Campaigns

-Sometimes the problem with measuring performance: a met goal doesn’t mean a good outcome.
-If your agents are rewarded for lower handling times of any kind of customer interaction, check if this leads to higher customer satisfaction – or if you’re just incentivising them to end the call too soon.
+Sometimes the problem’s with the way you measure performance: a met goal doesn’t mean a good outcome.
+If your agents are rewarded for lower handling times of any kind of customer interaction, make sure to check if this is actually leading to higher customer satisfaction – or whether you’re just incentivizing them to end the call too soon!

-Tip: Look into your metrics, and back them up with your data to better understand what is happening.
+Tip: Look into your metrics, back it up with your data to better understand what is happening.

 Two Main Themes for Preparing Q4 in eCommerce

 You’ll see two themes here.
-First, the most significant insights come when your data is connected, letting you know the customer journey as an integrated series of interactions, even when it comes from marketing, sales or customer service.
-Bring these together, and CM.com can help here.
-Second, it’s never about how you organise internally – all that matters is the experience from the customer’s side, not your in-house team.
+First, the greatest insights come when your data is connected, letting you see the customer journey as an integrated series of interactions, even when it comes from marketing, sales or customer service.
+Bring these together and CM.com can help here.
+Second, it’s never about how you organize internally – all that matters is the experience from the customer’s side, not your in-house team.